-The FDA is making updates to A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer. regulations that were issued under the Mammography Quality Standards Act of 1992 and the Federal Food, Drug, and Cosmetic Act of 1938.
+In February 2019, Congress passed a national breast density notification law which will require the FDA to make updates to regulations that were issued under the A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer.
+Quality Standards Act of 1992 and the Federal Food, Drug, and Cosmetic Act of 1938.
 These important improvements will help ensure that every patient is given feedback concerning their personal A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer. results, as well as additional health information.
-The FDA has developed two patient density paragraphs, one intended for patients with low breast density and one for patients with high density breasts.
-These paragraphs contain an explanation of high breast tissue density, as well as specific information for women to discuss with their healthcare providers.
 The information must include, at a minimum:

 - The effect of high breast density in masking the presence of breast cancer on a mammogram